The Movement for a Better America

 Give it to the children.

-Here is a book that will be enjoyed by parents, teachers, and students who want to remember where we came from in order to understand and appreciate the enormous progress that has been made and the challenges that remain.
+This is a book that will be enjoyed by parents, teachers, and students who want to remember where we came from in order to understand and appreciate the enormous progress that has been made in this important field and the challenges that remain.

-But as Ms. Fletcher reminds us: “Nothing can replace the value of a teacher’s honest dedication, diligence, and ingenuity in developing ever new ways to help children overcome handicaps and reach their full educational potential.”
+As her lifelong friend Winifred Fletcher writes in the foreword: “Nothing can replace the value of a teacher’s honest dedication, diligence, and ingenuity in developing ever new ways to help children overcome handicaps and reach their full educational potential.”

 The Movement for a Better America, Inc.